migtools/crane-ui-plugin/README.md

 ## Local development

 To run the plugin locally, you'll need a local clone of the [openshift/console](https://github.com/openshift/console) repository.
+You'll need Node.js 16+ and Yarn 1.x installed.

 1. From the `crane-ui-plugin` directory, build and run the plugin: